 Interfaces are very apropos when classes play special roles in different situations.
 Use Extract Interface to explicitly indicate which role.

 Another convenient case arises when you need to describe the operations that a class performs on its server.
-If it is planned to eventually allow use of servers of multiple types, all servers must implement the interface.
+If it’s planned to eventually allow use of servers of multiple types, all servers must implement the interface.

 Good to Know

 Extracting an interface allows isolating only common interfaces, not common code.
-In other words, if classes contain Duplicate Code, extracting the interface will not help you to deduplicate.
+In other words, if classes contain Duplicate Code, extracting the interface won’t help you to deduplicate.